Kashi-2002/fewshotapp/README.md

 # zeroshotapp
-To run this repository download the files present here. dewd
+To run this repository download the files present here.<br>
+dewd